 Connect the fuel pressure gauge to the Schrader valve.

-Your fuel pressure gauge should register: 41 to 46 PSI.
+Your fuel pressure gauge should register the specified fuel pressure.

 Let's take a look at what your results mean: